 Patient Advisory Councils

-Patient Advisory Councils (PAC) are made up of Kaiser Permanente members who volunteer their time to engage with Kaiser Permanente staff to share their experience and perspective about the care and service delivered in our medical centers, and to improve the quality and service delivery for members, patients and visitors.
+Patient Advisory Councils (PACs) are groups of members/patients who volunteer their time to engage with KP staff share their experience and perspective about the care and service delivered in our medical centers, and to improve the quality and service delivery for patients and visitors.

-We have established Patient Advisory Councils at our San Francisco Medical Center as part of our Patient and Family Centered Care program.
+We have established PACs at our San Francisco Medical Center as part of our Patient and Family Centered Care program.
 The councils meet monthly and may attend additional meetings to listen, speak, advise, consult, learn, and contribute.

 The PACs create an integrated model where patients/members serve as advisors to enhance quality and safety, redesign care system, and educate health care professionals and staff on the patient’s care experience and opportunities.